mislav/hub/README.md

 hub version 2.2.3
 ```

-if you want to use the latest unstable version, use:
+If you want to get access to new `hub` features earlier and help with its
+development by reporting bugs, you can install the prerelease version:

 ``` sh
 $ brew install --devel hub